MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Method

 \subsubsection{Bidirectionally Controlled Teacher Model}

 We address these issues in a divide-and-conquer manner.
 We first fully decouple the computation of RGB and perceptual modalities through parallel branches to prevent modal confusion.
-Then, we introduce bidirectional control links to establish pixel-wise correspondences between the modalities.
+Subsequently, we introduce bidirectional control links to establish precise, pixel-wise correspondences between the modalities.

-\textbf{Parallel Branches.} Building upon standard RGB processing, we construct a parallel computational branch for the perceptual modality, forming a \textbf{dual-stream architecture}.
+\textit{Parallel branches.} Building upon standard RGB processing, we construct a parallel computational branch for the perceptual modality, forming a \textbf{dual-stream architecture}.
 Instead of duplicating all DiT parameters, two branches share model weights while keeping the forward computation independent.
 This design preserves the pre-trained RGB video priors while seamlessly extending VDMs to perceptual video generation.
 To further enforce modal discriminability, we introduce learnable task embeddings, $e_{rgb}$ and $e_{percep}$, which are integrated into the diffusion timestep embedding $e(t;\theta)$:

 Similarly, we also apply a distinct set of learnable task embeddings to the input latents.
 Then, the parallel computation branches can be formulated as: